PeterCamilleri/mystiko/README.md

  - generator: object -- a seeded, pseudo-random number generator.
 Overrides key.
  - out_str: "value" -- the string output is appended to this string.
  - out_file: "name" -- the name of a file of output data.
 Overrides out_str.
- - window: value -- the size, in bytes, of the processing window.
+ - window: value -- the size, in bytes, of the shuffling window.

 The methods encrypt and decrypt both also return the resultant string of data.